libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/DecompositionAndActivity/DecompositionAndActivity.rst

 .. note:: **rows = (dest <= extra) ? averow + 1 : averow** means if **dest <= extra**, we have **rows = averow + 1**.
 Otherwise, we have **rows = averow**.
 This is a shorter version of if and else statement.

-In this example, **ROW** is the number of rows of matrix, so each process will get at least **averow** rows.
+In this example, **ROW** is the number of rows of the matrix, so each process will get at least **averow** rows.
 The **extra** is the extra rows when **ROW** is not divisible by number of workers.
 In order to send each task to each worker, we need to iterate over the number of workers.
-Then if we have extra rows, we know that number of extra rows must be less than the number of workers, so we can give one more row to workers whose ranks are less than extra.
+Then if we have extra rows, we know that number of extra rows must be less than the number of workers, so we can give one more row to workers whose ranks are less than or equal to extra.

 Activity 3: Vector Matrix Multiplication Improved Version